• Skip to primary navigation

 Instructions

 • Preheat oven to 350 degrees.
-Line two baking sheets with parchment paper or silpats and set aside.
+Line two baking sheets with parchment paper or silicone baking mats and set aside.

 • In the bowl of a stand mixer, cream together the butter and sugar until light and fluffy, about 2-3 minutes.
 Mix in vanilla, egg, lemon zest, and lemon juice.
 Scrape sides of the bowl and mix again until well incorporated.
 With mixer off, add in flour, salt, baking powder, and baking soda and stir until just combined.
 Scrape sides of bowl and stir again briefly.
 Pour powdered sugar onto a plate.
 Roll a heaping teaspoon of dough into a ball and roll in powdered sugar.
 Place on baking sheet and repeat with remaining dough.